1jeanpaul1/smart-mirror/README.md

 5. Will have a button that sends input to the raspbery pi.
 Once pressed it will display several of the images from his one second a day video floating across the screen.

 Pipeline:
-Design and create database: 10/1
-Write Model for data: 10/8
+Design and create database: 10/1 ✓ (completed on time) Write Model for data: 10/8
 Create GUI to display data: 10/15
 Create Controller for Model and View: 10/22